hmazhar/hamelot.io/posts/convergence_behavior.md

 ---

-In this post I wanted to document the behavior of several different numerical methods along with a set of benchmark test problems.
+In this post I wanted to document the behavior of several different numerical methods using a set of benchmark test problems.

 ###Test Problems